 It was staring at her and growling showing its teeth which looked like large thin fangs, these were all close and tightly together.
 However, some of the teeth were positioned at irregular angles.

 It had webbed pattern skin with scales and long lanky arms.
-The hands looking like webbed hands with long pointing claws.
+The hands looked like webbed hands with long pointing claws.

 It was lizard or reptilian in nature and its chest was very muscular with well-developed breasts.

 The being then dived down into the water and after a splash, it was gone.
-I had to blink a few times in disbelief of what I was seeing.
+I had to blink a few times in disbelief at what I was seeing.

 My daughter then came running over, “Daddy, Daddy!
 Did you see the lizard man?!”